junxit/us-congress-bills-114/metadata.md

 - 2015-01-06 — Referred to the House Committee on Ways and Means.
 - 2015-01-07 — Received in the Senate.
 - 2015-01-08 — Read twice and referred to the Committee on Finance.
+- 2015-01-28 — Committee on Finance.
+Ordered to be reported without amendment favorably.
+- 2015-02-12 — Committee on Finance.
+Reported by Senator Hatch without amendment.
+With written report No. 114-3.
+- 2015-02-12 — Committee on Finance.
+Reported by Senator Hatch without amendment.
+With written report No. 114-3.
+- 2015-02-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 19.